mattiamanzati/schema-is-all-you-need/slides.md

 console.log(User.ast)
 ```

 <!--
-So where's the difference?
-Instead of building at runtime an implementation of the parse/encode/etc... function, each Schema type or combinator just produces an object that describes the AST.
-Here you can see that if we try to log the value of our user defined schema, it is again very similar to what we would expect from a regular typescript AST.
+So you may say where's the difference?

+If we try to log the value of our schema at runtime, you'll see that there is no validate or encode function in there, there is just an AST and few annotations!

+This produces really clean and lightweight APIs that can be composed very easily!

 And now how we go from this value to an actual function that validates our input?
 -->

 ---

 <<< ./samples-02-decode.ts {monaco}

 <!--
 That's easy, we call an interpreter that given our schema, produces a validator function!

+This interpreter will traverse the AST and construct the validator function using the data of the AST and the annotations.

-This function can then be called with your input data and will either produces a correct result or throw in case of error.
+This function can then be called with your input data and will either produces a correct result or throw in case of error, just like any other data validation library.
 -->

 ---

 <<< ./samples-02-decode-fp.ts {monaco-run}

 <!--
+If you are a functional guy and did'nt like what I just said, forget it!

-And if you dont like throwing exceptions in your code don't worry, effect Schema includes also interpreters that creates a function that instead of throwing returns an Either of a success or a failure.
+Effect Schema includes also interpreters that creates a function that instead of throwing returns an Either of a success or a failure.

 That way you can create robust applications exceptions free.
 -->

 ---

 <<< ./samples-03-decode.ts {monaco-run}

 <!--
-And error messages are customizable too thanks to annotations!
-Instead of printing out this whole type that is kinda of unreadable, we can use what's called annotations to provide custom hints for interpreters of our schema!
+The errors raised while decoding are inspectable and customizable as well!

+Remember those annotations?
+Any schema type can be annotated with custom values, and any interpreter, like the decoding one, can use those values to provide custom experiences!

+Here for example we can see that by providing an identifier annotation, the error message changes from printing the structure it expects to printing "User"!
 -->

 ---